The book

 Time without flow

 No experiment has ever measured time itself moving.
 Time is not a substance, not a dimension and not a background.
 It emerges as the ordering of irreversible phase-snap events.
 Clocks measure change.
-Relativistic dilation is reinterpreted as a change in phase-resolution density rather than a change to time itself.
+Relativistic effects are interpreted as changes in the density of realised phase events rather than changes to time itself.

 Entropy as phase diffusion